ruslanmv/ruslanmv.github.io/_posts/2020-10-20-Machine-Learning-on-EC2-Instances-with-Flask.md

 ---

-Today we are going to deploy a web application on the AWS cloud that perform a regression and plot the results on the screen.
+Today we are going to deploy a web application on the AWS cloud that perform a regression and plot the results on the web browser.
 This method can be used to deploy different Machine Learning models.